EMK2473/MathMethods/README.md

 ## Application Usage
 Once the program is running, it will prompt you to enter three double values (x, y, and z).
 These values will be used to demonstrate various mathematical operations.

+This application serves a very niche purpose; however, it can be easily modified to fufill other mathematical application purposes.

 ## Contributions
 Eric Keeton